Nangal Choudhary: Temple and Goshala

+Nangal Chaudhary has one of largest Goshala in nearby areas and it is well maintained through a trust.

 Resources

 In the vicinity of the village, limestone is found in the riverbed of Krishnawati river and village Dostpur.
 There are mines of various ores.
 In village Gulawala, quartz (Phelsphar) is found in hills.
 In neighboring village Aantri Biharipur, some other rare stones are found.
 In Nizampur, the iron ore is present in abundance.
-Recently illegal stone crushers Mushroomed in and around this constituency.
+Recently, illegal stone crushers mushroomed in and around this constituency.